Media Relations Hack #2:

 So when I refer to “customizing” your pitch, that’s one technique you can scratch off your list.

 I’ve made a name for myself in the media relations industry teaching people how to customize pitches instead of just blasting mass emails all over the world.
 I’ve been lobbying for the end of the “spray and pray” approach to earning media coverage ever since early in my own career when I proved to myself it was a dead end.

-But now that I’m assured you’re going to responsibly focus most of your time and energy on that key top 20 percent, I can share with you the “hack” that will allow you to “bend time” and get better results, even on the bulk of your list that doesn’t justify individual customization.
+But now that I’m assured you’re going to responsibly focus most of your time and energy on that key top 20 percent, I can share with you the “hack” that will allow you to “bend time” and get better results even on the rest of bulk of your list that doesn’t justify individual customization.